Sex education in India: Opposition

-First, the most significant criticisms of India's family planning program are those that advocate that it should be education-based rather than quota-based.
-They argue that India's program isn't sustainable because it does not stop women from marrying early or from spacing their pregnancies.
-Second, critics state that India's program does not consider the psyche of women who often undergo irreversible procedures like sterilisation because it doesn't provide the infrastructure for regular follow-ups.
-Finally, critics state that the programme is inherently gendered because most sterilisations are performed on women even though the procedure is less invasive for men (Vicziany).
+Significant criticisms of India's family planning program are from those who advocate that it should be education-based rather than quota-based.
+They argue that India's program is not sustainable because it does not stop women from marrying early or from spacing their pregnancies.
+Critics state that India's program does not consider the psyche of women who often undergo irreversible procedures like sterilisation without providing the infrastructure for regular follow-ups.
+Finally, critics state that the programme is inherently gendered because most sterilisations are performed on women even though the procedure is less invasive for men.

 HIV/AIDS and STD prevention education

 Because HIV/AIDS has been deemed a health crisis in India, prevention techniques have been set as a priority by the government which have been pushing NGOs to implement programming that focuses on training, support, and outreach.
 HIV/AIDS prevention education in India has been focused on educational materials like newspapers and pamphlets as well as conversations with educated professionals.